joelek/ts-autoguard/readme.md

 * Fix issue with tables containing repeated values.
 * Consider allowing recursive array types (generate `A[]` instead of `autoguard.guards.Array<A>`).
 * Add support for optional tuple members.
+* Add support for negative integer and number literals.

 ## Syntax